shotgunsoftware/tk-framework-lmv/README.md

 - For information about Shotgun in general, click here: http://www.shotgunsoftware.com/toolkit

 ## Have a Question?
 Don't hesitate to contact us!
-You can find us on support@shotgunsoftware.com
+You can find us at support.shotgunsoftware.com